-- A Big Shindig: If you are having a big barbecue, then invite everyone you know, and increase the number of hours of the party so that everyone will have an opportunity to stop by.
-If you are expecting a lot of people, then plan on accepting guests' offers to bring drinks or simple desserts that require little set up or cleaning on your part.
+- A Big Shindig: If you're having a big barbecue, then invite everyone you know, and increase the number of hours of the party so that everyone will have an opportunity to stop by.
+If you are expecting a lot of people, then plan on accepting guests' offers to bring drinks or simple desserts that require little setup or cleaning on your part.
 Some good examples that you might encourage people to bring are beer, soda, cookies, or brownies.
 Avoid having guests bring appetizers or side dishes, as this can get dicey.
-If a guest wants to bring their grandmother's "famous" German potato salad (heavy on vinegar, eggs, and pickles), or a fruit pie that they "only" have to warm up in your oven for 10 minutes before serving, then politely tell them that you have all of the food handled, but can they please do you a giant favor and bring a six pack, some more ice, or some soda?
+If a guest wants to bring their grandmother's "famous" German potato salad (heavy on vinegar, eggs, and pickles) or a fruit pie that they "only" have to warm up in your oven for 10 minutes before serving, then politely tell them that you have all of the food handled, but can they please do you a giant favor and bring a six-pack, some more ice, or some soda?

 - A Small Get-Together: Small barbecue parties are just as much fun as big ones and easier to do because you get more time to mingle with your friends.
 And there is less food to prepare and cook, as well as less clean-up.
 Also, the cost of the party is less.
 Many people prefer to have several smaller barbecues over the summer, as opposed to one large one.
 You can go as small as inviting over one family with kids or three adults.
 It's still fun either way.
 Many experienced party hosts come to find that they actually prefer to have these smaller, more manageable barbecues.